bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/stack-overflow-site-search.md.md

 ### 5\.
 Consider adding placeholder text.

 Placeholder text appears in the search box when the box is not in focus.
 It is meant to prompt action from the user.
-A placeholder can be a helpful cue for users by either listing a sample queries like “Try hats, jeans, bags…”, or by simply stating “Search…”.
+A placeholder can be a helpful cue for users by either listing a sample queries like "Try hats, jeans, bags…”, or by simply stating "Search…”.

 If you want to add a placeholder, the text should appear a lighter shade to distinguish it from a typed query, and should disappear when the user focuses on the box or starts typing.